Women and Feminine Tarot Cards

-The Queen of Cups is also a rather positive card although she starts to show grey areas.
+The Queen of Cups is a positive card although she starts showing grey areas.
 This Queen is emotional and spiritual.
 She represents motherly love and maternal instincts.

 A devoted partner in a love spread, she is sweeter and softer than the Queen of Wands.
-The Queen of Cups is less active also and can even be shy.
+The Queen of Cups is less active also and can even be shy or lazy.